codebar/tutorials/python/lesson2/tutorial.md

 Then type `greeting` into your REPL to receive your message.

 ### Decision making using variables

-Now that we know how to use variables and know how to store data, let's play round with decision making and changing prints based on your answer.
-Now that we are getting more in depth with Python, we should say that Python is very particular about tabbing.
+Now that we know how to use variables and know how to store data, let's play around with decision making and changing prints based on your answer.
+In Python (and many other languages), one of the most commons ways in which this is done is using an if statement.
+For example:

+	if number > 3:
+		print "Bigger than three"
+	elif number < 3:
+		print "Smaller than three"

+Here we can see that if a number we have passed into this decision making code is bigger than three, we will recieve a messag telling us so, and the same relevant message if the number is smaller than three.

+Also, now that we are getting more in depth with Python, we should say that Python is very particular about tabbing.
 Tabbing is the indents created when writing code.
-With Python, if certain lines are not indented correctly the code will not run.
+With Python, if any lines are not indented correctly the code will not run.
+If you are running into bugs, this is a good place to start.

-In this final exercise we are going to ask you the number of coffees you have drank today and then change the statament back at you depending on your answer.
+In this final exercise we are going to ask you the number of coffees you have drank today and then change the statament returned to you, depending on your answer.

 Let's create a variable called: